tylerdotrar/Example-mdBook/src/Tertiary Directory/Export-Obsidian.md

 # Export-Obsidian.ps1 (v1.1.2)
-- This is an old, unpublished script I made for exporting specific Obsidian notes and correlated attachments.
+- This is an old, unpublished PowerShell script I made for exporting specific Obsidian notes and correlated attachments.
-- I'll likely make a new, refined one for the ``Obsidian-to-mdBook`` workflow.
+	- I'll likely make a new, refined one for the ``Obsidian-to-mdBook`` workflow, as well as automated ``SUMMARY.md`` file generation.
-- This is mostly to see how code block formatting looks on a test site.
+- This page is mostly to see how code block formatting looks on a test site.

 ```powershell
 function Export-Obsidian {